A practical guide to living, working & traveling in Greece, plus insider tips and personal stories from an American in Athens

-A salaried worker with IKA is entitled to collect unemployment payments from OAED (Organismos Apascholiseos Ergatikou Dynamikou) for a maximum of one (1) year if fired, laid off or otherwise terminated from a job after two consecutive years employment.
-Working illegally or as an independent or self-employed consultant/contractor/freelancer with OAEE (TEBE) or another carrier does not qualify a worker for unemployment benefits.
+A salaried worker insured with IKA or another eligible insurance fund is entitled to collect unemployment payments from OAED (Organismos Apascholiseos Ergatikou Dynamikou) for a maximum of one (1) year if fired, laid off or otherwise terminated from a job after two consecutive years employment.

 Who can collect unemployment payments?

-* Greek citizens
+- Greek citizens

-* EU citizens
+- EU citizens

-* Non-EU citizens with a valid residence/work permit sticker or card: If your permit sticker/card expires and is not renewed during the year you are eligible to collect, unemployment payments will be cut off.
+- Non-EU citizens with a valid residence/work permit sticker or card: If your permit sticker/card expires and is not renewed during the year you are eligible to collect, unemployment payments will be cut off.
 No exceptions.

-Eligibility
+Eligibility Rules

 First filing: